 Risk 229 and 230 - Risk that contractor and SFMTA systems testing and commissioning will take longer than currently planned.
 SFMTA has delivered to the PMOC a more detailed schedule for ATCS, which includes the contractor's system tests.
 SFMTA still needs to complete a more detailed commissioning schedule that includes identification of required testing and the responsibilities for witnessing and approving the tests.
-SFMTA is working to bring on a Testing and Commissioning Manager to lead this effort and is coordinating with Muni's Operations department on the job description and hiring process, which has taken much longer than planned.
+SFMTA appointed a full-time Systems Integration and Testing manager in December 2018.
 SFMTA also plans to obtain consultant support for the testing and commissioning process in addition to the services of staff assigned from SFMTA Operations.
 The Start-up and Testing staff members have not started work on the project.